missionpinball/mpf-docs/game_logic/logic_blocks/index.rst

    Watch for several different events that need to occur *in a specific order*, and once they do, a "complete" event is posted.

+:doc:`state_machines <state_machines>`
+   A generic state machine with arbitrary state transitions and state.

 Logic blocks can be configured to store their state in player variables, meaning that each logic block will remember where it was from ball-to-ball.